sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   - Create a new branck: -> New branch -> Name (e.g. v004)
   - Select the created new branch

-- Activate the python virtual environment
+- Activate the python virtual environment:
   ```
   source pyKNEEr/bin/activate
   ```